Geoff Dench

 Professor Geoff Dench (14 August 1940 – 24 June 2018) was a British social scientist whose work related particularly to the lives of working class men.
 He did extensive research using opinion surveys and arrived at conclusions relating to immigration, meritocracy and feminism that were out of keeping with prevailing attitudes in British academia in the later twentieth century.

 Early life and education

 Geoff Dench was born in Brighton on 14 August 1940 to Herbert, a dental technician, and Edna, who had trained as an accountant.
 He did not see his father until he was five years old due to the Second World War.
 His parents divorced when he was 18.

 He was educated at Varndean Grammar School for Boys, Brighton, and then at Fitzwilliam College, Cambridge, where he did not excel, gaining a lower-second class degree in the Archaeology and Anthropology Tripos in 1962.
-There he met Michael Young, later author of The Rise of the Meritocracy (1958), and together they established the Cambridge Sociology Society.
+There he met Michael Young, author of The Rise of the Meritocracy (1958), and together they established the Cambridge Sociology Society.
 He completed his PhD at the London School of Economics on the Maltese community in Soho in the 1950s.